A Plan For Boulder

 Homelessness and the mental health crisis ;

-Safeguarding our people and businesses from the economic and political instability reflecting from the Federal government;
+Safeguarding our people and businesses from the economic and political instability reflected from the Federal government;

 Environmental Protections and Fire Resiliance

-• The city needs to help people to modify their homes, not force them.
-In the long run I believe this will save the homeowners money, the city will get what it needs, and creates avenues for better relationships between builders and the Planning and Zoning board
+The city needs to help people to modify their homes, not force them to.
+In the long run I believe this will save the homeowners money, the city will get what it needs, and also foster better relationships between builders, homeowners and the Planning and Zoning board

-• We need to monitor and update our water resources and infrastructure (for reasons not just related to fire).
-Beyond that, the best ways to put out fires is to prevent them.
+We need to monitor and update our water resources and infrastructure (for reasons more than those related to fire).
+Beyond that, the best way to put out fires is to prevent them.
 This goes beyond building code and open space policy, but also education and community preparedness.
 This involves inter agency coordination and cooperation that is vital to the strength of our city.

 Affordable